CongVuDuc/workproject/README.md

-## How to executing the program
+## How to use the user interfaces:
 1. To use customer UI: enable through Terminal 1 and 2
 2. Customer UI can be found on localhost:3000/login.html \
-Login information \
+Login information: \
-Username: ESDisFun \
+Username: iloveesd \
-Password: 123456
+Password: iloveesd

 2. To use supplier UI: run on localhost/workproject/supplier_app/lilee_co.html \
-No login is required
+No login is required \